varjocom/VarjoUnityXRPlugin/Documentation~/com.varjo.xr.md

 The scene is rendered in 2 passes: one 2-wide instanced stereo rendering pass for context displays and another for the focus displays.

+### Separate Cull Pass For Focus Displays

+If this is selected, Unity will perform an extra culling pass for the focus displays.
+Otherwise the culling results for the context displays will be reused for focus displays (this is the default, and is typically recommended).

+### Foveated Rendering

+If selected, foveated rendering is enabled for the application.

 ### Context Scaling Factor

 A scaling factor that can be used to reduce the rendering resolution of the context display surfaces.